vdechen/PythonProject_WordCountGame/README.md

 - Python

 # Steps
-Python code was developed to allow the following actions:
+A Python code was developed to allow the following actions:
 - Display a numbered dictionary of the available songs (Brazilian MPB music) for the player to choose from;
 - Create a dictionary of lyrics that match the numbers of songs previously displayed;
 - Ask the player to choose a song number;